MiniGameWorlds/MiniGameWorld/resources/userWiki/backup.md

 ## With command
 - `/mw backup [<backup-folder>]`
 - If `[<backup-folder>]` argument is not given, backup folder name will be current date (e.g. `2022-05-07T19;59;46`)
+- Backup will be processed after current server data saved

 ## On server stops
 - Config automatically saved when server stopped